-In discussions in break-out time after services, and particularly in the workshops which were run out in London, the need for developing an informed curiosity in the life of the congregational membership was raised.
-With some more information to hand and clarity on what the legislation in the United Kingdom was at the minimum with regard to
+In discussions in break-out time after services and in the workshops which were run in London, the need for developing an informed curiosity in the life of the congregational membership was raised.
+More information should be kept to hand and clarity was needed on the minimum UK legislation with regard to:

-- Employment conditions, minimum wages, minimum ages and maximum working hours. - Legislation pertaining to recruiting Domestic labour and Domestic Visas - Children's Rights and Safeguarding Children provisions - The 'enabling' environments conducive for Human Trafficking
+- Employment conditions, minimum wages, minimum ages and maximum working hours - Legislation pertaining to recruiting domestic labour and visas - The Sexual Offences Act of 2003 - Children's rights and safeguarding children provisions.